littleghost-studio/littleghost-studio/README.md

 ### Active Research & Development

 **Monela Linux Distribution**
-> A work in progress research project involving a dual kernel operating system.
-It will be made up of the Linux 7 kernel (that's coming soon) and the lightweight Monela kernel written in Rust that adds new special features.
+> A work in progress research project involving a "dual" kernel operating system.
+It will be made up of the Linux 7 kernel (that's coming soon) and the lightweight Monela hypervisor/mini-kernel thingy written in Rust that adds new special features (hopefully).

-**Networking and Low Level Dev**
-> I am working on a custom (closed-source for now) formally verified WiFi router OS/Firmware from scratch called Sola that has a sibling project called Blink for management.

 **Cybersecurity**
 > Studying multi-surface exploitation and pivoting, along with a tiny bit of malware development.